 Is the Super Sacred Valley with Maras Moray suitable for children?

-Yes, this tour is family-friendly and suitable for children, especially those who are interested in nature and history.
-The tour involves walking and offers learning opportunities that can capture the curiosity of young minds.
+Yes, this tour is family-friendly and suitable for children, especially those interested in nature and history.
+It involves walking and offers learning opportunities that can capture the curiosity of young minds.

 Is the tour wheelchair accessible?